 Analyzing the My Hero Academia manga (volumes 28-41)

-which is exactly what he was before, a tear factiory- except now he's deadpan here & there.
-Pure regression.
+which is exactly what he was before, a tear factory- except now he's deadpan here & there.
+Pure regression, KH lost his own plot.

 Even Yagi's reaction was next to nothing.